renzmann/renzmann.github.io/content/posts/poor_mans_dbt/index.md

   `myguy/__main__.py`.

 Our main entry point will be in the python module.
-This will handle the program runtime for executing queries or pandas hackery.
+This will handle the program runtime for executing queries or doing some pandas hackery.

 ```python3
 # myguy.py